Riccorl/transformers-embedder/README.md

 ## Info

 One of the annoyance of using transfomer-based models is that it is not trivial to compute word embeddings from the sub-token embeddings they output.
-With this library it's as easy as using 🤗Transformers API to get word-level embeddings from theoretically every transformer model it supports.
+With this API it's as easy as using 🤗Transformers to get word-level embeddings from theoretically every transformer model it supports.

 ### Model

-The `TransformerEmbedder` offer 4 ways to retrieve the word embeddings, defined by `subtoken_pooling` parameter:
+The `TransformersEmbedder` offer 2 ways to retrieve the embeddings:

-- `first`: uses only the embedding of the first sub-token of each word
-- `last`: uses only the embedding of the last sub-token of each word
-- `mean`: computes the mean of the embeddings of the sub-tokens of each word
+- `return_words=True`: computes the mean of the embeddings of the sub-tokens of each word
-- `none`: returns the raw output of the transformer model without sub-token pooling
+- `return_words=False`: returns the raw output of the transformer model without sub-token pooling

 There are also multiple type of outputs you can get using `output_layer` parameter: